 - A. The Lee Neighbourhood Development Plan identifies its key community buildings and assets as listed in Table 3 and illustrated in Figures 9 and 10.
-Development which would result in the change of use/loss of a community building or asset, whether land or premises, currently or last used as a community facility, will not be supported unless it can be fully demonstrated that ALL the following conditions are met: - 1.
-The space is under-utilised, efforts have been made to increase utilisation over a period, and the use no longer serves the needs of the community. - 2.
-There is adequate alternative provision or the same or similar activities within the Forum area which has the capacity to meet the needs of the community. - 3.
-There is no net loss or deterioration in the overall space or service provisions to serve the current and future populations arising from new developments. - B. Redevelopment or intensification of sites in existing community use may be permitted, subject to the criteria above and that: - 1.
-An appropriate alternative community space or equivalent provision being provided as part of the development within 500m of the original site. - 2.
-Proposals for the shared use of community buildings demonstrating that the primary need as a community space is met and that these spaces are fully accessible by all members of the community. - C. Developments of 10 residential units or 150 sq metres of retail or employment space or more should support the development of new or improved community facilities where there are identified local needs, especially to address gaps in accessibility, providing a range of community services including youth facilities, art, culture, health and wellbeing and entertainment uses, for example in the Leegate Centre. - D. New facilities should be located in or near the local retail and economy hubs and on ground floor level to benefit from footfall and accessibility unless it can be demonstrated that there is community need for a location elsewhere.
+Development which would result in the change of use/loss of a community building or asset, whether land or premises, currently or last used as a community facility, will not be supported unless it can be fully demonstrated that the following conditions are met: - 1.
+The space is under-utilised, efforts have been made to increase utilisation over an 18 month period, or the use no longer serves the needs of the community. - 2.
+There is adequate alternative provision or the same or similar activities within the Forum area which has the capacity to meet the needs of the community. - B. Redevelopment or intensification of sites in existing community use may be supported, subject to the criteria above and that: - 1.
+An appropriate alternative community space or equivalent provision being provided as part of the development within 500 metres of the original site. - 2.
+Proposals for the shared use of community buildings demonstrating that the primary need as a community space is met and that these spaces are fully accessible by all members of the community. - C. Major developments should support the development of new or improved community facilities where there are identified local needs, especially to address gaps in accessibility, providing a range of community services including youth facilities, art, culture, health and wellbeing and entertainment uses. - D. New facilities should be located in or near the local retail and economy hubs and on ground floor level to benefit from footfall and accessibility unless it can be demonstrated that there is community need for a location elsewhere.
 Policy BHA2 Protection, Enhancement and Provision of Social Infrastructure